SignWriting: Writing direction

-While SignWriting symbols are written two-dimensionally within each sign, the signs themselves are written in lines, either horizontally across the page in rows, or vertically down the page in columns.
+While SignWriting symbols are written two-dimensionally within each sign, the signs themselves are written in lines, either vertically in columns or horizontally in rows.

+Vertical SignWriting is written top to bottom, with the columns written left to right.
+Horizontal SignWriting is written left to right, with the rows written top to bottom.

 SignWriting text was originally written only horizontally.
 But after Deaf users reported that it felt more natural to write signs down the page, SignWriting was changed to conventionally write signs vertically.

 This change yielded two benefits.
 First, the midline used to align vertically-written signs mimics the center line of the depicted signer's body, making the signs easier to read.
 Second, writing signs vertically simplifies the representation of body-shifting in sign language.

 Alphabetical order

 SignWriting defines rules for how to sort signs in alphabetical order.
 But because the SignWriting alphabet contains so many symbols, and the symbols are arranged spatially in signs, SignWriting's ordering rules are more complex than those of the Roman alphabet.

 SignWriting defines two sets of rules for alphabetical ordering: the Sign Spelling Sequence, and the Sign Symbol Sequence.

 The Sign Spelling Sequence defines a linear order for the individual symbols in a sign.
 This order is specified manually by the sign author, and it remains with the sign as a non-visible attribute.

 The Sign Symbol Sequence defines a sort order for lists of signs that have already been assigned individual Sign Spelling Sequences.
 This order is determined by various symbol properties, and the sign sorting is performed automatically by software.